opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param rotMatrZ: Optional 3x3 rotation matrix around z-axis.

-    :param eulerAngles: Optional three-element vector containing three Euler angles of rotation (in degrees).
+    :param eulerAngles: Optional three-element vector containing three Euler angles of rotation in degrees.

 The function computes a decomposition of a projection matrix into a calibration and a rotation matrix and the position of a camera.

 It optionally returns three rotation matrices, one for each axis, and three Euler angles that could be used in OpenGL.
+Note, there is always more than one sequence of rotations about the three principle axes that results in the same orientation of an object, eg. see [Slabaugh]_.
+Returned tree rotation matrices and corresponding three Euler angules are only one of the possible solutions.

 The function is based on
 :ocv:func:`RQDecomp3x3` .